jankinsan/bifunctional_genes/README.md

 Files that were retieved from publicly available databases/tools are also linked in **PIPELINE_README.md**.

 Please manually search for input/output files if there are directory conflicts.
-Please contact me if you still run into issues.
+Please reach out if there are issues.

 ## What is a bifunctional gene?